Meet Our Team

 Our camp counsellors are all dog owners and dog lovers too.
 They are thoroughly trained to ensure that every dog at camp is enjoying his / her camp time.
 And each dog is always given personal love and attention.

-Get to know just some of our team of dog care professionals below.
+Get to know our team of dog care professionals below.
 We all look forward to meeting you in person!

 Glen Kowarsky opened Dogs at camp way back in 2002!
 At the time, he had adopted his beloved Abby, who was a black lab mix.
 Abby had some challenging health issues, and as a result, Glen was moved to create a place for and about dogs like Abby – and for their owners.
 The result was Dogs at Camp – the first camp for Dogs in Ontario!